 Scope of consistency

-- Strong consistency offers a linearizability guarantee with the reads guaranteed to return the most recent version of a document.
+- Strong consistency offers a linearizability guarantee with the reads guaranteed to return the most recent version of an item.

 - Strong consistency guarantees that a write is only visible after it is committed durably by the majority quorum of replicas.
 A write is either synchronously committed durably by both the primary and the quorum of secondaries, or it is aborted.
 A read is always acknowledged by the majority read quorum, a client can never see an uncommitted or partial write and is always guaranteed to read the latest acknowledged write.